cavani12345/Awesomity-backend-challenge/README.md

 ## API endpoints with authentication

-Remember that database table contains no data,therefore you are highly recommended To request for POST/api/articles for creating new record in the database and make sure You are authenticated.
+Remember that database tables contains no data,therefore you are highly recommended To request for POST/api/articles for creating new record in the article table and make sure You are authenticated.
+These endpoints can be accessed only if you are authenticated.

 To access api of this project we need the following endpoints

  ### Articles api
  - GET /api/articles